-A. Phase I (May-Jul 2010): will be conducted in May - June 2010 with the announcement of the IFFMP at the Faculty Council, the Dean Council and the Academic Council.
+A. Phase I will be conducted in July-August with the announcement of the IFFMP at the Faculty Council, the Dean Council and the Academic Council.
 Applications for faculty mentor and forms for Faculty Interest Inventory will be sent out to all faculty members.
 Faculty members who wish to apply for mentor only need to fill out the Faculty Mentor Application.
-Faculty will mail, email or fax the Faculty Mentoring Interest Inventory and/or the Faculty Mentor Application to the Office of Faculty Affairs & Development.
-The Office of Faculty Affairs & Development will enter all mentors and mentees' information into a database for matching and tracking.
-Faculty are encouraged to discuss with chairperson and request to be nominated as a mentee in IFMP.
+Faculty will mail, email or fax the Faculty Mentoring Interest Inventory and/or the Faculty Mentor Application to the Office of Faculty Development.
+The Office of Faculty Development will enter all mentors and mentees' information into a database for matching and tracking.
+Faculty are encouraged to discuss with their chairperson and request to be nominated as a mentee in IFMP.